nilearn/nilearn/doc/extracting_data.rst

 The philosophy underlying these classes is similar to `scikit-learn
 <http://scikit-learn.org>`_\ 's
 transformers.
-Objects are initialized with some parameters unrelated to the data, then the fit() method is called, possibly with some information related to the data (such as number of images to process).
-This step performs some initial computations (e.g. fitting a mask based on the data).
-Then transform() is called, with the data as argument.
-This method is meant to perform some computation on the dataset itself (e.g. extracting timeseries from images).
+Objects are initialized with some parameters proper to the transformation (unrelated to the data), then the fit() method should be called, possibly specifying some data-related information (such as number of images to process), to perform some initial computation (e.g. fitting a mask based on the data).
+Then transform() can be called, with the data as argument, to perform some computation on data themselves (e.g. extracting timeseries from images).

 The following parts explain how to use this API to extract voxel or region signals from fMRI data.
 Advanced usage of these classes requires to tweak their parameters.
-However, some choices have been made in the design, and not every operation is possible.
-It is thus sometimes necessary to go beyond them and use low-level functions to achieve what is wanted (see e.g. :mod:`nisl.signal`, :mod:`nisl.masking`).
+However, high-level objects have been designed to perform common operations.
+Users who want to make some specific processing may have to call low-level functions (see e.g. :mod:`nisl.signal`, :mod:`nisl.masking`.)

 .. currentmodule:: nisl.io